 Mesenchymal stem cells are multipotent stem cells that can differentiate into a variety of cell types, including cells derived from bone, cartilage, muscle, and fat.
-These unique cells can also be isolated from other tissues including cord blood, peripheral blood, fallopian tube, and fetal liver and lung.
+These unique cells can also be isolated from other tissues, including cord blood, peripheral blood, the fallopian tube, and the fetal liver and lung.

 Stem Cell Therapy